 The dimension Uncertainty Avoidance has to do with the way that a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 This ambiguity brings with it anxiety and different cultures have learnt to deal with this anxiety in different ways.
 The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the UAI score.

-Thailand scores 64 on this dimension indicating a preference for avoiding uncertainty.
+Thailand scores an intermediate 64 on this dimension, but it slightly indicating a preference for avoiding uncertainty.

 In order to minimize or reduce this level of uncertainty, strict rules, laws, policies, and regulations are adopted and implemented.
 The ultimate goal of this population is to control everything in order to eliminate or avoid the unexpected.
 As a result of this high Uncertainty Avoidance characteristic, the society does not readily accept change and is very risk adverse.
 Change has to be seen for the greater good of the in group.